Spring Recreational Preseason Camp!

 • Mars Hill University (NCAA Div II)

-• Roanoke College (NCAA Div III)
+• Rhodes College (NCAA Div III)

 • University of Chicago (NCAA Div III)

-• UNC Asheville (NJCAA Div I)
+• UNC Asheville (NCAA Div I)

 • USC Upstate (NCAA Div I)